mozilla/login.webmaker.org/README.md

 });
 ```

-Make sure you also followed the instructions on setting up express-persona mentiond in step 1.
+Make sure you also follow the instructions on setting up express-persona mentiond in step 1.

 This will let you use `req.session.email` in the rest of your code.